Griswold takes two tight sets to end a 3-0 sweep over Southwest Valley

-(Griswold)-- The Tigers defeated the Timberwolves 3-0.
+(Griswold) -- The Griswold Tigers defeated the Southwest Valley Timberwolves in straight sets on Thursday evening.
 The final two set victories came in dramatic fashion.

 The Tigers coasted to a set one victory of 25-14 but found trouble in sets two and three.